Employment of Ex-Offenders as a Restorative Practice

 Isidora Erråzuriz, LL.M.

 This work describes and discusses a proposed employment program for recently released ex-offenders, which complies with the fundamental principles of Restorative Justice.
 It defines and differentiates the concepts of release, reentry, rehabilitation, and reintegration, and discusses the role that the rehabilitation of offenders plays under the three classical theories of criminal punishment: retribution, deterrence, and reformation.
 The concept of Restorative Release is then defined and discussed, and the basic characteristics that a reintegration program must have in order to be considered a restorative practice are exposed.
 Finally, this work proposes an employment program for ex-offenders, analyzes if it fulfills the requirements necessary to be considered restorative, and exposes the reasons why a program of this nature would be successful at achieving the ultimate goal of reintegration.

 Isidora Errazuriz is a Chilean lawyer from Pontificia Universidad Catolica de Chile and Masters in Law (LL.M.) from The University of Texas at Austin.
-She is currently working as a mitigation specialist in capital punishment cases in Texas.

 Restorative Justice in School Communities: Successes, Obstacles, and Areas for Improvement

 A critical analysis of school-based restorative justice programs.

 Click to Download

 Heather Jones, a former graduate student at the University of Texas at Austin, completed a Master’s degree in Social Work with a focus on juvenile justice reform.
 She holds B.A. degrees in Comparative Literature and French from Oberlin College, and worked for two years in publishing before coming to social work.
 She has co-facilitated writing workshops at Gardner Betts Juvenile Justice Center and Turman Halfway House (TJJD), and currently interns in the field of truancy prevention.